AmielDylan/projet-iam/README.md

 ## Documentation

-On VS Code, type and execute make html
+- On VS Code, type and execute *make html*
-The link to the project documentation will be at *PROJET-IAM/build/html/index.html*
+- The link to the project documentation will be at *PROJET-IAM/build/html/index.html*

 ## Demo

-Insert gif or link to demo

 On VS Code, type and execute *flask run*